2025 Guide to Dry Needling: One of Physiotherapy’s Most Effective Techniques

 3 reasons why Dry Needling (IMS) in Physiotherapy works

-1. When performed by a skilled physiotherapist, Dry Needling is a highly effective therapy.
+When performed by a skilled physiotherapist, IMS Needling is a highly effective therapy.
 Needles can reach muscles that are hidden behind other big muscles.
-Within the back, the spine has several layers of muscles, it is oftentimes difficult to get a release through the deeper layers with other techniques.
+Within the back, the spine has several layers of muscles, it is often difficult to get a release through the deeper layers with other techniques.

-2. Dry needling is quick!
+IMS needling is quick!
 Sometimes during a session, many parts of the body need to be addressed.
 Dry needling offers a fast way to treat lots of different areas.
-Often this method can shorten treatments that normally take 10-15 min (like manual manipulation) to seconds.
+Often this method can shorten treatments that normally take 10-15 minutes (like manual manipulation) to seconds.

-3. Patients frequently describe needling into these areas as a relief as manual therapy, massage, and other treatment just can’t reach the right places.
+3. Patients frequently describe needling into these areas as a relief, as manual therapy, massage, and other treatments just can’t reach the right places.

 How often should I get Dry Needling (IMS)?